Formalization of the generalized Pareto principle and structural typicality of the 20/80-rule: Formalization

+The existence guaranteed by the above remark is not new: an equivalent fixed-point condition has been studied in the context of economic inequality under the name Kolkata index with $k = 1$ \cite{Ghosh:2014,Banerjee:2019,Banerjee:2020,Ghosh:2021}.
+The index has been defined as the unique solution to the equation $L(k_F) + k_F = 1$, where $L$ is the Lorenz curve.
+Effectively, our formulation agrees with the definition of the Kolkata index on probability densities, and extends the definition to $L^1$-integrable densities with less stringent assumptions (see Appendix~\ref{app:limitationsoff} and Section~\ref{sec:conclusion} for discussions of generalizations).
+Acknowledging this, we shall retain the terminology of a generalized Pareto principle throughout, both to emphasize the input/output framing that doesn't necessarily have anything to do with inequality, and to cover the possibilities of generalization.
+Readers familiar with the Kolkata index may read $p^*$ as $1 - k_F$ for most purposes.

+Also, in \cite{Ghosh:2021} the existence of a general social constant was conjectured based on the study of the Kolkata index across multiple datasets, and the one-parameter family of Lorenz-curves with $L(x) = x^n$ \cite{Ghosh:2021}.
+The present work extends the study of the existence of such a social constant by studying a variety of distributional families with more parameters.
+We also derive rigorous bounds on the possible generalized Pareto principles satisfied.
+As we will see, the results from these derivations are often below the previously-conjecture bound of $0.86$.

-Since satisfying the (asymmetric) generalized principle only requires $\L$ to be continuous, we have allowed $\ell \in L^1([0,1])$.
-Hence, under very mild assumptions, any bounded cumulative process satisfies the generalized Pareto principle for \textit{some} $p$; the interesting question is not about existence \textit{per se}, but about which values of $p$ arise.
-Since by Theorem \ref{thm:theorem1} we satisfy some form of the asymmetric generalized principle for any fixed $k > 0$, the question becomes, can we satisfy a \textit{specific} form of the generalized principle with a \textit{specific} choice of $k$?
+Since satisfying the (asymmetric) generalized principle only requires $\L$ to be continuous, we have allowed $\ell \in L^1([0,1])$, and so under very mild assumptions a bounded cumulative process satisfies the generalized Pareto principle for some $p$; by \ref{rmrk:remark1}, the question becomes, can we satisfy a \textit{specific} form of the generalized principle with a \textit{specific} choice of $k$?
 Since any $k$ is as good as any other, we fix $k = 1$ moving forward.

-The preliminary naive definition \eqref{eq:generalprincipleunion} allows us to choose an arbitrary countable disjoint union of intervals of total length $p$.
-As we will now show, this definition is too permissive and trivializes the existence of the generalized principle.